 1 month ago

-If you’re new to buses or just want a refresher of the latest advice we've put together this handy guide for travelling with us.
+If you’re new to buses or just want a refresher of the latest advice we've put together this handy guide for travelling with us see below.

 - Wash your hands before and after travelling with us.
 We have fitted hand sanitisers to each bus for you to use when boarding.

-- Currently our busiest times are commuter times, afternoons are quieter.
-You can also check how busy your bus is using our live journey planning tool.
+- You can check how busy your bus is using our live journey planning tool.

 - If you don’t use the app or key card we accept contactless payment on board our buses.
 We still accept cash but we don’t offer change.
 More details can be found here.

 - If you have an iPhone you can use Apple Pay Express Mode, there is no need to wake or unlock your device, open an app or use Face ID or Touch ID, so it’s easier and quicker.

 - You must wear a face covering if you are aged 11 and over.
 They need to be worn at all times and make sure they cover both your nose and mouth.
 Some people may be exempt from wearing a face covering, full details can be found here.